cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

   /opt/cloudera/parcels/CDAP/master/artifacts

 Ensure that the ``App Artifact Dir`` configuration option points to this path on disk.
-Since this directory can change when CDAP parcels are upgraded, advanced users are encouraged to place these artiracts in a static directory outside the parcel root, and configure accordingly.
+Since this directory can change when CDAP parcels are upgraded, users are encouraged to place these artifacts in a static directory outside the parcel root, and configure accordingly.

 .. _cloudera-direct-parcel-access: